Firebringer: Act I

 The show begins with the ensemble dancing around a figure playing ancient drums ("Fire").
 Molag, the narrator, speaks to the audience about fire and brings them back in time to tell the story of its invention ("We Are People Now").
 In this time, a prolonged intellectual disagreement known as The Great Debate between Smelly-Balls and Chorn is causing chaos in a small tribe of early Homo sapiens.
 Their leader, Jemilla, steps in and solves it by encouraging Smelly-Balls to change his perspective, earning her the title 'Peacemaker'.
 The tribe then receives a blessing from their deity, a duck known as the Almighty Duck, and Jemilla encourages them to resume their work.
 However, a tribe member named Zazzalil pleads for a day off to sing and practice dancing, which has just been invented.
 Though Zazzalil resists, Jemilla and the rest of the tribe assert that the work must be done ("We Got Work to Do").
-While the rest of the tribe perform their jobs, Jemilla meets with Molag, the tribe's former leader.
+While the rest of the tribe performs their jobs, Jemilla meets with Molag, the tribe's former leader.
 Molag reveals that the duck the tribe worships is but one of many ducks that Molag has captured and used to control the tribe during her time as leader.
 She also reveals Tiblyn's duty of holding up the sky is unnecessary and useless.
 Jemilla is severely shaken by these revelations.